 - May cut stems out of wet kale and chop into small bite-size pieces by hand-this is time-consuming.
 Better yet prepare it with a food processor by using the straight-edged, chopping attachment.
 (This is the large, round disk that fits onto the provided “stem”; place this tall, assembled cutting disk in the food processor where you normally put the smaller blade; see photo at top of recipe.)
 If using a food processor, it is not necessary to cut stems out, but be sure to carefully pick out pieces of stems, after processing.
 Set aside chopped kale.

 Scrape cleaned carrots with a sharp knife (this preserves the vitamins just under the skin); slice carrots thinly at a diagonal; set aside.

 - Heat lime juice and honey in a small saucepan, just until blended, set aside.

-- Heat 1 tablespoon of oil over medium heat; when a piece of carrot sizzles in hot oil, add carrots and cook for 2 minutes.
+- Heat 1 tablespoon of oil over medium heat in the large saute pan; when a piece of carrot sizzles in hot oil, add carrots and cook for 2 minutes.

-- Add 1/2 the kale, distributing the oils well; cook down in pan; repeat this step with remaining kale, when there is room; cook covered for 10 minutes, or until kale is limp, stirring occasionally.
+- Add 1/2 the kale, distributing the oils well and checking again for any pieces of stem left from processing.
+Cover pan and cook kale down; repeat this step with remaining kale, when there is room.
+Cook covered for 10 minutes, or until kale is totally limp, stirring occasionally.

-- When onion is carmelized, mix this and meat into cooked kale; blend in the honeyed/lime juice; adjust seasonings.
+- When onion is caramelized, mix this and meat into cooked kale; blend in the honeyed/lime juice; adjust seasonings.